billthefarmer/blog/audiotools/content/tools/siggen.md

 * Down - fine frequency down
 * Page Up - level up
 * Page Down - level down

+### Using
+The frequency knob responds to mouse dragging.
+The fine frequency and level sliders allow for fine adjustments of frequency and output level.
+The frequency knob is also adjustable using the left and right arrow keys.
+The fine frequency slider is adjustable using the up and down arrow keys, the level slider using the page up and down keys.

 ### Downloads
 Windows and Mac versions [here][4], Android version [here][5].